Campus Living: Cleaning, Waste and Laundry Services

 Remember

-Any used cooking oil should be allowed to cool before being carefully poured sealed in a plastic bottle and placed in the general waste bin.
+Any used cooking oil should be allowed to cool before being carefully poured, sealed in a plastic bottle or tinfoil bowl and placed in the general waste bin.
 Please do not pour cooking oil down the sink or add it to your food waste caddie.
+See our

 Yes!
 Just pop along to your nearest college reception to drop in any used batteries or old electrical items, such as mobile phones, hairdryers or anything that needs a battery or plug to operate.